 Here is a guest blog from Sheri Saldivar, Cascadia Eye’s CEO and the designer of our own Cascadia Eyewear!

 I love my job.
-As a practice manager and a licensed optician in a progressive, growth-minded eye care practice for over 32 years, I’ve had the unique opportunity to do much more than select computer systems, hire doctors and train technicians, and take measurements and fit eyeglasses.
-Not many CEO’s also design and procure their own product, direct from the actual factories in Asia!
+As a practice manager and a licensed optician in a progressive, growth-minded eye care practice since 1985, I’ve had the unique opportunity to do much more than select computer systems, hire doctors and train technicians, and take measurements and fit eyeglasses.
+Not many CEO’s also design and procure their own product, direct from the actual factories!

 Cascadia Eyewear was born from an effort to bring our own product to our own stores at a reasonable price and without having to become puppets to the big monopolies.
 You can read more about our reasoning, philosophies, and how we first went independent in this blog.